 GROSS DENSITY is a unit density found by dividing the number of housing units in a neighborhood by the total land the neighborhood occupies.
 The area includes the lots the houses sit on, streets, sidewalks, alleys, parks and other public rights of way.
 In other words, ALL THE LAND.

 NET DENSITY is a unit density found by dividing the units in a neighborhood only by the area of the residential lots they sit on (no public rights of way).
 This means that Net Density is always more than Gross Density in any neighborhood.

 Most planners have agreed upon a conversion factor between net and gross densities: .7 • Net Density = Gross Density

 An aerial shot of a block in the Northeast Neighborhood is shown below.
 There are 21 houses on a little less than 3.2 acres of private property.
 This gives a net density of about 6.6 units/acre.
 Now, if the area of surrounding sidewalks and streets were also used in the calculation, the gross density would be about 5.5 units/acre.

 • Both a color code and labels show the local net densities.

 • Public or undevelopable areas are shown with yellow labels.

 • Notice that most of Olympia's neighborhoods have densities of 5 to 10, or 10 to 15 units per acre.

-Could Missing Middle or ESSHB1923 affect Olympia's single-Family Neighborhoods' densities?
+Missing Middle and State laws 1923 and 2343 affect Olympia's single-Family Neighborhoods' densities

 • On lots 10,000 sf or less: townhouses could reach a net density of 17 to 21 units per acre.